feinmann/most-frequent-commands/README.md

    - Look for similar commands that might be counted separately

 3. **Empty Output**: If no commands are shown:
-   - Verify the history file exists and is readable
-   - Check if the file format matches the expected YAML format
+   - Verify that `fish -c "history"` works in your shell
    - Ensure you have command history in fish

-## How It Works

-The tool reads your fish shell history file (`~/.local/share/fish/fish_history`), counts the frequency of each command, and allows you to quickly access them through keyboard shortcuts.
+   - Check if there are any permission issues

 ## Troubleshooting

 If the commands are not showing up:

 1. Make sure you have some command history in fish shell
-2. Check if the history file exists at `~/.local/share/fish/fish_history`
+2. Try running `fish -c "history"` to verify you can access the history
 3. Try running `most-frequent-commands analyze --top 10` to see if it can read your history